mraware/omegga-fillcan/README.md

-# Clone plugin
+# Fillcan plugin

-Fill the color of a selection of bricks with a preselected color
+Fill the color of a selection of bricks with a preselected color and load at the ghost brick location

 ## Install

-* `git clone https://github.com/mraware/omegga-clone clone` in `plugins` directory
+* `git clone https://github.com/mraware/omegga-fillcan fillcan` in `plugins` directory

 ## Commands